Bassadin/Bassadin/README.md

 Find more information about me on [my website](https://bassadin.de/).

 Currently:
-- Finishing my bachelor's thesis.
-About to print soon!
-- Playing around using Three.js with L-Systems and WebXR again
 - Planning a relaunch of my portfolio site, sometime
+- Writing a Discord bot with Docker

 ---